SEO 2.0 Basics: StumbleUpon Categories

 StumbleUpon has an overwhelmingly large number of categories.
-I use SU frequently for several months now and still haven’t used most of them.
-I do not stumble SEO stuff only so I tried plenty.
+I used SU frequently for several months and still haven’t used most of them.
+I did not stumble SEO stuff only so I tried plenty of them.

 In this short post I want to advise SEOs and search or social media marketers on which categories they can submit their posts to and why.

 Now this might seem obvious but there are certain aspects of these you should take into account.